-Advertising - Creative Stream - Conversion Course - Aungier Street
+Advertising & Creativity - Conversion Course - Aungier Street

-• Learn the Tools of the Trade- Students gain invaluable experience in advertising theory and practice.
+Learn the Tools of the Trade- Students gain a deep understanding of emerging technologies, strategy, creativity, and leadership.

-• Be in High Demand- TU Dublin Advertising Graduates are highly skilled, work-ready and in high demand in industry.
+Be in High Demand - Advertising and Creativity Graduates are highly skilled, work-ready and in high demand in the creative industries.

-• Enjoy Diverse Work Opportunities- TU Dublin's Advertising graduates can take their skills to any location or industry, with graduates working for leading companies in Ireland and internationally.
+Enjoy Diverse Work Opportunities - Advertising and Creativity graduates can take their skills to any location or industry, with graduates working for leading creative companies in Ireland and internationally.

-• Enjoy City Life- a mere two minute walk from St. Stephens Green, the Luas and all main bus routes, TU Dublin City Campus at Aungier Street is truly in the heart of Dublin city.
+Enjoy City Life - a mere two minute walk from St. Stephens Green, the Luas and all main bus routes, TU Dublin Aungier Street is truly in the heart of Dublin city.

 Subjects taught